Advertisement

 Remember to use inclusive language as well.
 As the Breast Cancer Now website states, “Be breast and chest aware.”

 A great place to start is with the organization For the Breast of Us.
-Co-founder and CEO, Marissa Thomas, empowers people of color affected by breast cancer to make the rest of their lives the best of their lives through sharing stories, education, advocacy, and community.
+Co-founder and CEO Marissa Thomas empowers People of Color affected by breast cancer to make the rest of their lives the best of their lives through sharing stories, education, advocacy, and community.

-Start here to begin learning about racial disparities in breast cancer.
+Learn more about racial disparities in breast cancer.

 Connect with community